Congratulations to Kate Oxsen!

 See what our students and staff have been up to.
 The newsletter includes accounts from our students of studying in Leuven (as part of the Erasmus Programme), visiting Palestine and coming from Yale University to do a PhD in Irish High Crosses.

-Becoming Global Citizens: studying in the School of Religions, Peace Studies and Theology
+Becoming Global Citizens: studying in the School of Religion,Theology, and Peace Studies

-This video provides an overview of undergraduate and postgraduate degrees in the Confederal School of Religions, Peace Studies and Theology.
+This video provides an overview of undergraduate and postgraduate degrees in the Confederal School of Religion, Theology, and Peace Studies.
 Staff and Students explain why the issues addressed in the school are of crucial importance in today's world and how studying in the school shapes today's global citizens.

 The Book of Kells - Workshop for Religious Education Teachers